 NOTE: For safety, only licensed mechanics should be allowed to work on braking and suspension systems.

 NOTE: Make sure to use the banjo bolts and new crush washers provided in the kit.
+Torque spec for the banjo bolt is 12lb-ft.

 Tools & Equipment Required: